 VyprVPN goes well beyond the industry standards with one of its best features: Chameleon.
 This exclusive protocol wraps every packet of data in an extra layer of encryption, obfuscating the metadata to defeat deep packet inspections.
 This means VyprVPN can break through censorship walls in places like China or Russia and keep your activity hidden even if you’re under active surveillance.
 There’s nothing like the cloak of Chameleon to keep your digital nomad world safe and secure.

 StrongVPN knows a thing or two about tough encryption.
 The service is built around incredible privacy practices designed to keep you safe around the world, even in privacy-hostile countries like China or Russia.
-To that end, StrongVPN deploys a small but reliable network with nodes in 46 different cities, each one backed by a zero traffic logging policy and 24/7 technical support.
-Encryption sits at an incredible 2048-bits, enough to prevent governments, ISPs, even persistent hackers from taking a peek at your data.
+To that end, StrongVPN deploys a small but reliable network of 650+ nodes in more than 20 different countries, each one backed by a zero traffic logging policy and 24/7 technical support.
+Encryption sits at an incredible 256-bit AES, enough to prevent governments, ISPs, even persistent hackers from taking a peek at your data.

 Benefits of Using a VPN as a Digital Nomad

 When your life and locations are always changing, the digital world becomes the only steady thing around.
 Unfortunately, it’s also the most vulnerable part of your workflow.
 Nefarious hackers, spying ISPs, and even unscrupulous governments are keen to take advantage of your open information.
 VPNs stop these efforts in their tracks, and they bring a host of other useful features to the table, as well.

 Digital nomads thrive on public internet hotspots.
 Hotels, cafes, restaurants, airports… You name a place, and your average digital nomad has used their Wi-Fi.
 On the surface this seems like an extraordinarily convenient feature.
 Internet access everywhere you go, all for free?
 Sure.